There’s magic in the air tonight. I’m going on a business trip to Australia’s Outback.

 If you want the full story, bear with me.
 If you’d rather settle for a quick snap, head to my Instagram.

-Looking back now, I have no doubt that studying abroad in Australia changed the course of my life and career, but the experience was one I almost skipped.
+Looking back now, I have no doubt that studying abroad in Australia change the course of my life and career, but the experience was one I almost skipped.
 Since I took a semester off to participate in the Disney College Program, spending another semester off campus, even for study abroad, would delay my graduation.
 I thought I might never have the opportunity to travel again, so I decided to just go for it even if it meant graduating a semester late.

 I chose to do an exchange program in Melbourne since I could study journalism and go as the lone student from my university, thereby avoiding the flocks of sorority girls who tended to fill the university affiliated programs in London and Rome.
 That my parents had traveled to Australia before I was born and told countless tales throughout my childhood tipped the scales in the country down under’s favor.